Tips on Successful Young Plant Propagation

 Not all unrooted cutting need rooting hormones.
 The need depends on the rate at which they root.
 If it takes less than 10 days to root, rooting hormone may not be required.
 Those that take longer would benefit from root hormone.
 Often 1000-3000 ppm IBA, NAA or a combination of both is suggested as a cutting dip.
 Verify rates with the manufacturer and other products may also work well to assist in the rooting of cuttings.

 Following these general tips should help improve your success with cutting product.
-Please note that plant companies provide more detailed information for each crop, so please consult with them or visit their websites.
+Please note that plant companies provide more detailed information for each crop, so please consult them or visit their websites.

 Jose Chen Lopez